ngless-toolkit/ngless/docs/sources/Language.md

 ## Version declaration

-The first line of an NGLess file MUST be a version declaration:
+The first line (ignoring comments and empty lines) of an NGLess file MUST be a version declaration:

     ngless "0.9"

-### Blocks

-Blocks are defined by indentation in multiples of 4 spaces.
-To avoid confusion, TAB characters are not allowed.

-Blocks are used for conditionals and `using` statments.

-## Module Import Statments
+## Module Import Statements

 Following the version statement, optional import statements are allowed, using the syntax `import "<MODULE>" version "<VERSION>".
 For example: